How to request a mentor?

 You can request a mentor when you fill in the registration form.
 If you select “YES” for the question “Do you request a student mentor in ELTE?”, we will contact you via email shortly.

-If you haven’t requested a student mentor when you registered but now you would like to have a mentor who you can rely on during your whole stay in Budapest, then write an e-mail to ESN ELTE to email@example.com.
+If you haven’t requested a student mentor when you registered but now you would like to have a mentor who you can rely on during your whole stay in Budapest, please register to PAPAYA and search for ELTE!

 About the Mentorsystem